rotty/sqlite2dir/sqlite2dir.1.md

 repository `HEAD` commit.
 The commit metadata can be influenced by the various `--git-...` options, which are documented below.

+Note that `sqlite2dir1` uses `libgit2` for its git support, not the `git` command-line executable.
+This mean that its resource profile should be very lightweight, making it realistic to run it very frequently with minimal impact to system load, at least for small databases.
+Also, as might be expected, `git` doesn't need to be installed to make use of the git support.

 # OPTIONS

 \--git